 But what about masturbation itself, apart from lust?
 Aside from the question of whether that’s possible, the Bible teaches a number of principles that indicate the sinfulness of the act:

 Yes, masturbation may be common, but this doesn’t make it right according to the Bible.
-There are many places in Scripture that speak of denying the flesh and killing sin.
-Denying our own desires for the sake of Jesus is a normal part of being a Christian (Matthew 16:24).
+Many places in Scripture speak of denying the flesh and killing sin.
+Denying our desires for the sake of Jesus is a normal part of being a Christian (Matthew 16:24).

 Early Christian Teaching on Masturbation